Congestive cardiac failure

 Pretracheal, paratracheal and subcarinal lymphadenopathy noted \X96\ largest measuring 17 mm x 12 mm in the subcarinal region.
 Mild degenerative spondylosis demonstrated along the thoracic spine without any regions of high-grade canal or neural foramen stenosis.

 - No central pulmonary emboli demonstrated, however, suboptimal opacification of the distal subsegmental arteries achieved.

 - Both lungs demonstrate a diffuse "crazy paving type pattern".
-In the acute setting, aetiologies to consider would include pulmonary oedema, pulmonary haemorrhage, pulmonary alveolar proteinosis, acute interstitial pneumonitis and diffuse alveolar damage.
+In the acute setting, etiologies to consider would include pulmonary edema, pulmonary hemorrhage, pulmonary alveolar proteinosis, acute interstitial pneumonitis and diffuse alveolar damage.
 Respiratory consultation advised.

 This case was demonstrated to be from congestive cardiac failure.